OpenTreeOfLife/reference-taxonomy/doc/method/method.md

     This is done to avoid an ambiguity when later on a node with name N needs to be aligned.

-## Patching
+## Source patching

-After loading and before alignment and merge, each source taxonomy gets patched individually.
-It's always best to treat a problem as early as possible, so that its ill effects don't interfere with alignment of other taxonomies and with proper synthesis.
-This is separate from the general patch phase that takes place at the end of taxonomy construction (below).
-A frequent kind of patch is to add a synonym or change a name so that a source taxon aligns with an existing union taxon.
-Patches that bring a source taxonomy into agreement with the skeleton (see below) also happen here.
+Most source taxonomies have ad hoc patches that are applied at this point.
+Capitalizations andmisspellings can be fixed at this point, and synonyms added (e.g. 'Stramenopiles' for 'Heterokonta'), to improve matches between taxonomies.
+Other patches such as extinct or extant annotations or topology changes can be applied at this point.
+Generally it's best to handle taxonomic problems by correcting source taxonomies at this point, but if it is difficult or inconvenient to localize the problem to one or more sources, repair can be left until the final patch phase after all source taxonomies have been loaded and merged.

+Editing the source taxonomy presents a provenance tracking problem that has yet to be addressed.

 ## Alignment

-It is very important that source taxa be matched with union taxa, when and only when this is appropriate.
-A mistaken identity between a source taxon and a union taxon can be disastrous, leading to downstream curation errors (e.g. putting a snail in flatworms).
-A mistaken non-identity (separation) also be a problem, since taxon duplication leads to incomplete annotation (information about one copy not propagating to the other) and to loss of unification opportunities in phylogeny synthesis
+It is very important that source taxa be matched with union taxa when and only when this is appropriate.
+A mistaken identity between a source taxon and a union taxon can be disastrous, leading not just to an incorrect tree but to downstream curation errors in OTU matching (e.g. putting a snail in flatworms).
+A mistaken non-identity (separation) can also be a problem, since taxon duplication leads to incomplete annotation (information about one copy not propagating to the other) and to loss of unification opportunities in phylogeny synthesis.

-The process of matching source taxa with union taxa is called "alignment" in following.
+The process of matching source nodes with union nodes, or equivalently determining the identity of the corresponding taxa, is called "alignment" in the following.

-Ultimately there is no test to determine whether alignment has been done correctly.
+Ultimately there is no automatable test to determine whether alignment has been done correctly.
 The process is necessarily heuristic.
-Difficult cases must be investigated manually and either repaired manually (patched) or repaired by an improvement to the heuristic set.
+Difficult cases must be investigated manually and either repaired manually (patched) or repaired by improvements to the heuristics.

-Alignment proceeds one source node at a time, as follows:

- 1. A list of candidate matches is made.
- 2. Matches that should not be made are removed from the list, using a set of heuristics (separation).
- 3. Among those that remain, the best candidate is chosen, using a set of heuristics (preference).
+Alignment proceeds one name at a time.
+First, a list of candidate union matches is made for the source nodes having that name.
+Then, a set of heuristics is applied to find a unique best union node match, if any, for each source node having the given name.

+[Going one name at a time is not really correct since it does not handle synonyms very well.
+There is a kludge for dealing with synonyms, but it is not very satisfactory.
+An experimental version of the code deals with one source node at a time, with the potential for a different candidate set for each node having a given name, based on its synonyms.]

+Heuristics are of two kinds:

+ 1. Separation heuristics identify union nodes that mustn't be match targets for the source node.
+ 2. Preference heuristics attempt to separate the set of candidate targets into two groups, those that are more appropriate vs. less appropriate as match targets for the given source node.

+A heuristic is essentially a two-place predicate, applied to a source node and a union node, that either succeeds (the two could match according to this heuristic) or fails (they do not match according to this heuristic).
+The method for applying the heuristics is as
+follows:

+ 1. Start with a source node and a set C of union nodes (candidates)
+ 2. For each heuristic H:
+      1. Let C' = those members of C for which H succeeds
+      2. If C' is singleton, we are done; the source node matches the member of C'
+      3. If H is a separation heuristic, replace C with C'.
+If C is now empty, we're done.
+      4. If H is a preference heuristic, and C' is nonempty, replace C with C'.
+ 3. If C is empty, no union node matches the source node, and a polysemy may be created in the merge phase
+ 4. If C is singleton, its member is taken to be the correct match.
+ 5. Otherwise, the source node is ambiguous.

-If there is no single best candidate, an unresolvable ambiguity is declared and the source taxon is dropped - which is OK because it probably corresponds to one of the candidates and therefore would make no contribution to the union taxonomy.
+If the process ends with multiple candidates, an unresolvable ambiguity is declared.
+If the ambiguous source node has no children, it is dropped - which is OK because it probably corresponds to one of the existing candidates and therefore would make no new contribution to the union taxonomy.
+If the ambiguous source node has children, it is treated as a potentially new node, possibly turning an N-way polysemy into an N+1-way polysemy, which is almost certainly wrong.
+Usually, subsequent analysis determines that the taxon is inconsistent with the union taxonomy and it is dropped.
+If it is not dropped, then this is a rare and troublesome situation that requires manual intervention.

 ### Candidate identification

+The analysis loop begins by identifying candidate nodes.

 Potentially, any source node might match any union node, because we do not have complete information about synonymies, and we have no information that can be used to definitively rule out any particular match.
-Of course considering all options is not practical, so we assume that we need *some* reason to think nodes might be matched before evaluating them.
-The criterion used is that they must have a name in common.
-The common case is having the same primary name-string, but other paths between the two are possible via synonyms.
+Of course considering all options is not practical, so we limit the search to union nodes that have a name (primary or synonym) in common with the source node.

+In some cases it would be possible to identify further candidates by looking at identifiers; for example, it often happens that when NCBI is revised, a taxon keeps its NCBI identifier, but changes its name.
+This is not currently handled.

 ### Separation heuristic: Skeleton taxonomy

+The heuristics are described in the order in which they are applied.

-If taxa A and B belong to taxa C and D (respectively), and C and D are disjoint, then A and B are disjoint.
+If taxa A and B belong to taxa C and D (respectively), and C and D are known to be disjoint, then A and B can be considered distinct.
 For example, land plants and rhodophytes are disjoint, so if NCBI says its _Pteridium_ is a land plant, and WoRMS says its _Pteridium_ is a rhodophyte, then either there's been a gross misclassification in one of the sources, or NCBI _Pteridium_ and WoRMS _Pteridium_ are different taxa.
 Since misclassifications at the level of rhodophytes vs. plants are much rarer than name-strings that are polysemous across major groups, it's better to assume we have a polysemy.

 Drawing a 'polysemy barrier' between plants and rhodophytes resembles the use of nomenclatural codes to separate polysemies,